The several types of sand are formed due to soil erosion, weathering of rocks, broken pebbles and gravel made by rivers, ravines and many others.

 There are 18 types of sand-based on various miscellaneous factors as follows:

-Around Hawaii, Polynesia, Indonesia, the Indian Ocean and the Australian North Coast, the Red Sea and many others, coral sand is plentiful within the Caribbean.
+Around Hawaii, Polynesia, Indonesia, the Indian Ocean and the Australian North Coast & the Red Sea has coral sand is plentiful within the Caribbean.

 However, real and pure coral sands are discovered solely within the vicinity of coral reefs.

 This sand contains silicon dioxide as the main ingredient.